39th Arkansas Infantry Regiment: Re-Organization and Consolidation with Chew's battalion

-Battle of Helena
+Helena

 Fagan's Brigade spent the winter of 1863–64 in camp near Little Rock, remaining there until June when the unit began the movements that would lead to the Battle of Helena.
 During the attack on Union forces at Helena, Arkansas, on July 4, 1863, Fagan's Brigade was assigned to Sterling Price's Division of Theophilus H. Holmes's army.
 Fagan's 1,300 men were assigned to capture Hindman's Hill southwest of the city, but they were ultimately unsuccessful.
 Amidst confusing and vague orders to "attack at daylight" from Holmes, Fagan and Price failed to coordinate their attacks.
 Price interpreted this order to mean an attack at sunrise and Fagan interpreted it to mean an attack at first light.
 The result was that Fagan was surprised to find his attack on Hindman Hill was opposed by artillery fire from Graveyard Hill, which was Price's objective.
 General Fagan had expected Price to be engaged already with that battery.
 Fagan's artillery had not been able to reach the battlefield because of felled trees blocking the road.
 Fagan had no artillery available to silence the Federal guns and had no choice but to order his troops to try to take the hill while under artillery fire.
 Fagan's men reached the summit of the hill and managed to seize the outer fortifications but were pinned down just short of the summit by the two Union batteries.
 The exposed Confederates were targeted by every remaining gun on the battlefield as well as the heavy guns of the USS Tyler.
 By 10:30 Holmes realized that his position had deteriorated and that he could make no further headway.
 The attack on the Union base had failed, and a general retreat was ordered.
 The regiment reported 137 casualties during the Battle of Helena, including 17 killed, 52 wounded and 67 missing.
 Major Cocke was among the wounded.
 In his report, Colonel Hawthorn stated that Captain Walton Watkins, Co.
 D, was killed.
 "Here also the much-beloved Capt.
 Walton Watkins, while most gallantly leading his company over the enemy's works, fell.
 It has never been my lot to witness more gallantry and more determined courage than displayed by this young officer on that day.
 We mourn the loss of other brave and true officers who fell during the engagement."
 However, Captain Watkins' compiled service record states that he was wounded and captured and sent to Overton Hospital at Memphis; then transferred to Johnson's Island Military Prison on August 6, 1863; and forwarded to New Orleans for exchange on January 9, 1865.